...

 Solutions:

-• Minimize Heat Styling: Limit the use of flat irons, curling irons, and blow dryers.
-When you do use them, always apply a heat protectant to safeguard your hair.
+• Minimize Heat Styling: Reduce the use of flat irons and blow dryers; always use a heat protectant.

 Check out the difference between Keratin and Smoothening Treatments in our guide here.